 The journey of identity

-participants describe the realisation of being gay and the pursuit of becoming a psychotherapist as a journey.
-The journeys of these two identities, while challenging in their own ways, echo one another in both the dark and light of all six participants’ .
-It became clear from the data that being gay and identifying as a psychologist, both as a reckoning of identity, mirrored and echoed one another in the intimate realm of personal meaning-making and private discovery. ed
+A key narrative thread to have emerged from the interviews, when considering the intersection of two distinct identities, saw participants describe the realisation of being gay and the pursuit of becoming a psychotherapist as a journey.
+The journeys of these two identities, while challenging in their own ways, echo one another in both the dark and light of all six participants’ narratives.
+It became clear from the data that being gay and identifying as a psychologist, both as a reckoning of identity, mirrored and echoed one another in the intimate realm of personal meaning-making and private discovery.
+Ryk, for example, commented: